tremelow/JellyRoll/README.md

 *English explanations*

-This repository contains a template for the thesis manuscript of the [MathSTIC doctoral school](https://ed-mathstic.u-bretagneloire.fr/en) of the [Université Bretagne Loire](https://en.u-bretagneloire.fr/).
+This repository contains a template for the thesis manuscript of the [MathSTIC doctoral school](https://ed-mathstic.doctorat-bretagneloire.fr/en) of the [École des docteurs Bretagne Loire](https://www.doctorat-bretagneloire.fr/).

 The main goal of this template is to provide both front and back covers of the thesis manuscript entirely written in latex.
 These covers have been (manually) reproduced from the original M$ Word model provided by MathSTIC in 2018.